krobbi/picomine/README.md

 PicoMine is an unfinished 2D sandbox game inspired by [Minicraft](https://github.com/Miserlou/Minicraft).

-The game has several design goals:
-* Procedurally-generated top-down tile-based 2D worlds.
-* Progression to an ending through various mechanics and tiers of items.
-* World saving and loading.

-Currently, the player can move around a large, empty world with the `W`, `A`, `S`, and `D` keys.
+Currently, the player can move around a pseudo-infinite, procedurally-generated world with the `W`, `A`, `S`, and `D` keys.
 Grass and stone tiles can be placed with the left and right mouse buttons respectively.
 The player can slow down by holding the left shift key.

 The game loads textures relative to the working directory it was started from in the `res/` folder.
 Starting the game from outside of the repository root